laireyx/react-worker-hooks/README.md

 These methods are available via `react-worker-hooks/browser`

-By passing an interface `EventMap`, you can get type hints while writing browser code.
+You can get type hints while writing browser code by passing an interface `EventMap`.

 - `startWorker<EventMap>(scriptURL, options)`
   Start a single worker instance, and return a getter function of the worker instance.